richsoni/richsoni-songs/peggy-will-you-ever-know-my-name.md

-peggy will you ever play with me peggy will you ever play with me you stick my bubble gum mind come play with me
+peggy will you ever play with me peggy will you ever play with me you stick my bubble gum in mind come play with me

-peggy will you ride the ferris wheel peggy will you ride the ferris wheel goes nowhere, but the experience is such a thrill
+peggy will you ride the ferris wheel peggy will you ride the ferris wheel goes nowhere, but the ride is such a thrill

 ---